You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 Mawphlang is regarded as the epicenter of the ancient Khasi culture.
 The name “Mawphlang” is a combination of two distinct words, “Maw” and “Phlang,” which collectively signify “grassy stone.”

-According to local folklore, several centuries ago, the indigenous tribes of the region used to offer prayers in front of a large rock located within the Mawphlang sacred forest, and sacrifice was a crucial aspect of their religious practices.
-This is likely the reason why the term “sacred forest” was appended to its name.
+According to local folklore, several centuries ago, Khasi tribes of the region used to offer prayers in front of a large rock located within the Mawphlang sacred forest, and sacrifice was a crucial aspect of their religious practices.
+This deep spiritual significance led to the forest being preserved as a sacred site.

 Exploring Mawphlang Valley